server-mechanic/mechanic/README.md

 ## Status

 Server Mechanic is in an early and experimental state.
-We appreciate feedback about any real world usage so we can learn and improve Server Mechanic.
+We appreciate any feedback about usage so we can learn and improve Server Mechanic.

 ## Installation